Henry Luce: Personal life

 Luce met his first wife, Lila Hotz, while he was studying at Yale University in 1919.
 They married in 1923 and had two children, Peter Paul and Henry Luce III, before divorcing in 1935.
+Luce was a Christian and as a young man was a member of the Young People's Society of Christian Endeavour and the Young Men's Christian Association.

 In 1935, he married his second wife, Clare Boothe Luce, who had an 11-year-old daughter, Ann Clare Brokaw, whom he raised as his own.
 Ann Clare died in a car accident when she was 19.

+Both Henry and Claire had positive experiences in guided LSD sessions well before there were legal restrictions on the drug.

 Luce died of a coronary occlusion on February 28, 1967 in Phoenix, Arizona.
 He was 68.
 At his death, he was said to be worth $100 million in Time Inc. stock.
 Most of his fortune went to the Henry Luce Foundation.

 Legacy

 He was honored by the United States Postal Service with a 32¢ Great Americans series (1980–2000) postage stamp.
 Luce was inducted into the Junior Achievement U.S. Business Hall of Fame.

 Henry Luce Foundation

 The Henry Luce Foundation, Inc. is a private, nonprofit organization incorporated in New York.
 It was established in 1936 by Henry Luce in his thirties.
 His son Henry III served as its chairman and chief executive for many years.